baburerdem/Api-TRACE/README.md

 Files:
 - {ExperimentVideoName}_Shock.txt : Input data, which is created by Shocked Bee Detector (Python code), indicating whether bees are shocked or not.
-- {ExperimentVideoName}_Data.xlsx : The output .xlsx file containing shock duration for each bee.
+- {ExperimentVideoName}_Data.txt : The output .txt file containing shock duration for each bee.
 - {ExperimentVideoName}_IndividualsProfiles.jpg : Learning curves of each individual.
 - {ExperimentVideoName}_ShockPlot.jpg : Group learning curve plot.